JaredYe04/node-plantuml-2/README.md

 npm install node-plantuml-2 -g
 ```

+**⚠️ Important:** You do NOT need to install Java on your system.
+The bundled JRE is automatically integrated when you install this npm package.

 ### Java Requirements

-This library uses Java to run PlantUML. **Java is automatically provided** via bundled JRE packages - no manual installation needed!

-**How it works:**
+**🎯 Zero Java Installation Required!**

+This package **automatically bundles a minimal JRE** during installation.
+You do **NOT** need to install Java on your system!

+**Automatic JRE Integration:**

+When you run `npm install node-plantuml-2`, the package:
+1. **Detects your platform** (Windows/macOS/Linux and architecture)
+2. **Automatically downloads** the matching lightweight JRE (40-60MB)
+3. **Integrates it seamlessly** - no manual setup needed
+4. **Works immediately** after installation completes

+**Java Resolution Priority:**

+The package uses the following priority to find Java:

-1. **Bundled JRE** (Primary) - Automatically installed for your platform via `optionalDependencies`
+1. **Bundled JRE** (Primary) ⭐ - Automatically installed during `npm install`
+   - Platform-specific: only your platform's JRE is downloaded
-   - Lightweight minimal JRE built with `jlink`
+   - Lightweight: ~40-60MB, built with `jlink` for optimal size
-   - Only ~40-60MB per platform
-   - Works out of the box, no configuration needed
+   - Zero configuration: works out of the box

 2. **System Java** (Fallback) - If bundled JRE is unavailable, uses system Java if present
    - Checks `JAVA_HOME` environment variable
    - Checks system PATH for `java` command

-3. **Custom Java** (Optional) - Specify custom Java path via `options.javaPath`
+3. **Custom Java** (Optional) - Override with custom Java path:
    ```javascript
    plantuml.generate(code, { javaPath: '/custom/path/to/java' })
    ```

-**No manual Java installation required!** The bundled JRE works out of the box on supported platforms:
+**Supported Platforms (with automatic JRE):**
-- ✅ Windows x64
+- ✅ Windows x64 - JRE automatically bundled
-- ✅ macOS ARM64 (Apple Silicon)
+- ✅ macOS ARM64 (Apple Silicon) - JRE automatically bundled
-- ✅ Linux x64
+- ✅ Linux x64 - JRE automatically bundled

-If you prefer to use system Java instead, ensure **Java Runtime Environment (JRE) 8+** is installed, and the bundled JRE will be automatically skipped.
+**Summary: Install the npm package, Java is included automatically!
+No separate Java installation needed.**

 ---